 Productivity developments

-RFM invested significantly in both properties post-acquisition to boost productivity via additional irrigated cropping capacity.
-At Baamba Plains (acquired November 2021), developments expanded irrigation from two to five large-scale lateral irrigators covering over 900 ha, with new water storages built by moving 2.8 million cubic metres of soil into eight-metre-high walls for enhanced security and reduced evaporation.
-At Mayneland (acquired 2018), an additional 4,940 ML water storage was constructed, three centre pivot irrigators were upgraded with an additional seven installed, increasing the irrigated area from 485 ha to approximately 1,000 ha.
+Since acquisition, RFM has managed significant RFF investments in both properties to boost productivity via additional irrigated cropping capacity.
+At Baamba Plains, developments expanded irrigation from two to five large-scale lateral irrigators covering over 900 ha, consolidating fields up to one km wide by two km long.
+Additionally, new water storages were constructed by moving 2.8 million cubic metres of soil into eight-metre-high walls for enhanced security and reduced evaporation.

 Development maps